NickgotGitHub/iso-tetris/README.md

 # Isometric Tetris (PixiJS)

-This project is a starter template for building an isometric Tetris game using **TypeScript** and **PixiJS**.
+This project is a starter template for building an isometric Tetris game using **JavaScript** and **PixiJS**.
 It includes touch controls via **Hammer.js** and is structured for easy extension with levels, maps and other game systems.

 ## Tech Stack
 - **PixiJS** for WebGL rendering
 - **Hammer.js** for touch gestures
-- **TypeScript** compiled to plain JavaScript
+- **JavaScript** for core game logic

 ## Development
 Install dependencies: